 Uneven surface bollard installation

 Bollards positioned at an angle are from the start at a structural disadvantage.
-This is the main reason why it is best to opt for the services of a professional, rather then choosing a DIY project in this case.
+This is the main reason why it is best to opt for the services of a professional, rather than choosing a DIY project in this case.

 Uneven grounds can offer several challenges, yet a couple of redress options can turn out to be effective depending on the type of installation needed.
 You can cut and pour a new slab, modify the high side, trim where needed or even increase stability with no-shrink gout.

 Setting up bollard lights

 Bollard light can be bought in either solar-powered or wired versions.
 The best practice for installing bollard lights, however, it is the same for both variations.
 A professional tip would be to not set them up in a straight line.
 This will resemble quite a lot the airplane runways, which has little to no aesthetic value for any type of landscape.

-Instead, you can opt for a zig-zag pattern that offer an extra touch of uniqueness and can even light a larger area due to the distinct position of the bollards.
+Instead, you can opt for a zig-zag pattern that offers an extra touch of uniqueness and can even light a larger area due to the distinct position of the bollards.

 Maintenance is key for long-lasting bollards

-Similar to other items that require constant maintenance, bollards too need regular check-ups.
+Similar to other items that require constant maintenance, bollards need regular check-ups.
 This will prevent damage or ruptures due to rust or other environmental issues.
 You can request the aid of a professional in the area to do one service maintenance per year.

 Bollard installation practices are varied and depend a lot on both the type of landscape in which you set them up and the manner in which they are installed.
 Our recommendation is to consider if whether or not you have access to proper tools or materials, before deciding to do a DIY bollard installation project.
-If you lack the experience in this field, you can always get in touch with our expert bollard installers who are always happy to assist you.
+If you lack experience in this field, you can always get in touch with our expert bollard installers who are always happy to assist you.